 Cabernet Franc, a versatile and fascinating grape variety, has been gaining recognition in the world of wines.
-This illustrious grape is known for its complex flavors and enchanting aroma, making it an essential ingredient in many high-quality, blended wines.
+This illustrious grape varieties are known for its complex flavors and enchanting aroma, making it an essential ingredient in many high-quality, blended wines.
 Originating from the Bordeaux region of France, Cabernet Franc has successfully spread across the globe, finding suitable homes in various wine-producing regions.

 Parentage and Genetic Variations